 By relying on expert medical testimony and thorough investigation, our qualified Defense Base Act lawyers in San Antonio can help you navigate a complex PTSD claim.
 Combining a decade of legal experience with a strong record of results, we can help affected overseas contractors seek out the funding they need to get treatment, and avoid the damaging effects of untreated PTSD.

 File a Defense Base Act Claim Today

-Our legal team at The Law Offices of George P. Escobedo & Associates, PLLC is committed to helping clients throughout Texas resolve their legal matters.
+Our legal team at The Law Office of George P. Escobedo & Associates, PLLC is committed to helping clients throughout Texas resolve their legal matters.
 We have the extensive resources you need to prove your PTSD was caused during the course of your work as an overseas contractor.
 We have years of experience negotiating with insurance carriers, and we know which strategies produce the best results for our clients.
 Let us get to work for you today.

 How Do Pre-Existing Conditions Affect Your Workers' Compensation Claim for a Back Injury?